SagTheo/PP-Calculator/README.md

 -handle decimals - done
 -handle priority of operators
--handle use of parenthesis(see Difficulties encountered) -handle the fact that user can click on an operator more than once
+-handle use of parenthesis(see Difficulties encountered) - done -handle the fact that user can click on an operator more than once
         --> creates a bug: even if extra operator is removed thanks to the delete button, console throws an error --> has to do with the blank spaces added on each side of the operators(see Difficulties encountered) - done
 -make delete button functional - done